nolim1t/nolim1t.github.io/_posts/2016-05-03-reading-HTTP-POST-requests-to-an-AWS-Lambda-function.md

 15. Click "application/x-www-form-urlencoded".
 16. Click the pencil icon next to "Input passthrough".
 17. Select "Mapping template".
-18. Paste the following into the template box
+18. Paste the following into the template box.
+Don't forget to include any [stage variables](http://www.nolim1t.co/2016/04/28/managing-versions-across-multiple-environments.html)!
+Refer to my post about stage variables and why you should use them.

 ```code
 ## convert HTML POST data or HTTP GET query string to JSON